-My entire body shook and my morning bladder started to release.
+As my entire body shook, my bladder started to release.

 My mouth hung open as two things occurred to me at once: whoever the guy was, he was gorgeous… and pee was dripping down my leg.

-My hands trembled violently as I locked the door behind me and then felt guilty because my grandmother was still on the floor out there.
-Scattered thoughts whirled as I frantically looked around the room for some type of weapon, not knowing whether to clean myself off first or try to fight my way past him.
+With trembling hands, I locked the door behind me and immediately felt guilty because my grandmother was still out there on the floor.
+Scattered thoughts whirled as I looked around the room for some type of weapon, not knowing whether to clean myself off first or try to fight my way past him.

 Should I scream again?

 It was doubtful anyone would hear, or even care if they did hear.
-The public housing complex we lived in was known for people yelling all hours of the day and night.
+The low-rent housing complex we lived in was filled with people yelling all hours of the day and night.

-Combined with the lighter, it could do as a makeshift blowtorch.
-It was a stretch, but it was the best I had at the moment.
-I quickly slipped out of my wet pants and wiped down before putting on the bathrobe I kept on the back of the door.
-I wished I had some other pants to put on; it felt too vulnerable going back out with just a t-shirt and robe.
+Combined with the lighter, it could be a makeshift blowtorch.
+A stretch, maybe, but it was the best I had at the moment.
+I quickly slipped out of my wet pants and wiped down before putting on the bathrobe that hung on the back of the door.
+I opened the linen closet and sifted through the dirty clothes in the small basket inside.
+But I’d washed clothes the day before, and all I could find of mine was an old, ripped, pair of granny-panties that I wore as a last-resort on laundry day.
+I snatched them out and put them on.
+It was gross, but my pajama pants were soaked, and no way was I going back out there bare-assed.

-I tugged the shirt down around my hips as best I could, wrapped the robe around me, and tied it tightly before slipping the hairspray and lighter into the pocket.
-Just for good measure, I flushed the toilet then turned on the sink tap to account for the time I was spending.
+After tugging the shirt down around my hips as best I could, I tied the robe around me before slipping the hairspray and lighter into the pocket.
+For good measure, I flushed the toilet then turned on the sink tap to account for the time I was spending.

-I caught a glimpse of myself in the mirror and grimaced at the old, smeared makeup.
+Catching a glimpse of myself in the mirror, I grimaced at the day-old, smeared makeup.
 Disbelieving of my own vanity, I rinsed my face and ran a shaky hand over my hair.
 I mean, the guy was gorgeous … and what had he said … my father sent him?
 Plus, he’d called me Marti.
 Only Gran and my mom had ever called me that nickname for my given name, Maritza.

-It was still quiet out there as I splashed my hands around the sink and even brushed my teeth, being sure to make lots of innocent sounding noises as I quickly considered the situation.
+It was still quiet out there as I splashed my hands around the sink and even brushed my teeth, being sure to make lots of innocent-sounding noises as I considered the situation.

 The guy was a stranger.
 It was certain I’d never seen him before, because I would have remembered.
-He was tall, handsome, mixed race of some sort—a bit Asian looking—with long, blue-streaked dark hair and weirdly silver-gray eyes, but still clearly a mutt, like me.
+He was tall, handsome, mixed race of some sort—a bit Asian looking—with shoulder-length dark hair and weirdly silver-gray eyes, but still clearly a mutt, like me.
 My own mixed heritage showed in my tan skin and too curly hair.
-Afro-Cuban on my mom’s side, Caucasian on my dad’s.
+Afro-Cuban on my mom’s side, Mexican American Caucasian on my dad’s.

-The sexy but scary stranger outside my door spoke, causing me to jump and stop musing.
+The sexy but scary stranger outside the door spoke, making me jump.
 “Marti, please come out.
-We have to hurry,” he whispered urgently.
+We have to hurry,” he whispered.
+He made it sound urgent.

 So, a polite psycho?
 I shook my head to clear it and shoved my hand into the pocket containing the hairspray, gripping the can while I palmed the lighter in the hand I used to open the door.
 I flipped the lock and warily peeked out.

-He backed up to let me exit then sniffed as I came out.
+He backed up to let me exit then leaned in and sniffed as I came out.

-My face burned as I wondered if I still smelled like urine, but had no time to consider further as he suddenly shoved me against the wall and tore both the lighter and hairspray away from me in a move so fast I couldn’t track it.
-I could only hear the rattling sound as my lone weapons rolled down the hallway.
+Face burning, I jerked away, wondering if I still smelled like urine.
+I only made it a step or two before he shoved me against the wall and tore both the lighter and hairspray away in a move so fast, I couldn’t track it.
+The rattle of my lone weapons rolling down the hall signaled my defeat.

-“I told you, I’m not here to hurt you,” he said.
+“I told you, I don’t want to hurt you,” he said.
 “If I move my hand, do you promise to listen?”

 He reached for my arm.
 “It’s a long story, and we don’t have time.
 Come with me and I’ll tell you on the way.”

 “On the way where?”
-My voice shook as I remembered having read that the chances of survival were greatly decreased if an attacker tried to move you to another location.
+My voice shook.
+I had once read that chances of survival were almost nil if an attacker moved you to another location.

-He made an impatient sound and reached for me.
-“Let’s just go before the police show up.”
+Sighing impatiently, he reached for me.
+“Let’s go before the police show up.”

-I backed up, shaking my head, took a deep breath, and screamed for all I was worth.
+Taking a deep breath, I backed up and screamed for all I was worth.
 “Gran!”

 The sound quickly cut off as he twisted me around and pressed an arm to my throat.

-“I’m sorry,” he whispered as silvery spots danced at the edges of my vision.
-My world turned gray just before everything went dark.
+“I’m so sorry,” he whispered as silvery spots danced at the edges of my vision.
+My world turned gray right before it went dark.